 Floods: prevention, preparedness, response and recovery

-This topic page provides a collection of key resources on flooding, organized according to flood stages in order to draw attention to critical points of concern: 1) Prevention; 2) Preparedness; 4) Response and Health Effects; and 4) Recovery.
+This topic page provides a collection of key resources on preventing extreme flooding and mitigating is risks, as well as resources to assist during the response and recovery phases.
 Key points of interest range from developing resilient infrastructure and public flood risk education campaigns to addressing mould, contamination, home remediation, and mental health in the recovery stages after a flood.

 - Mould investigation toolkit (2015)